-The Principality (Kedatuan) of Pamatan was located on the island of Lombok, desa Bilok Petung, Kecamatan Sembalun.
+The kingdom (Kedatuan) of Pamatan was located on the island of Lombok, desa Bilok Petung, Kecamatan Sembalun.
+Existed in the 12 century.
+Pamatan was destroyed by the eruption of the Samalas in 1257.

 After the Padang ended, came the kingdom of Suwung, founded by Batara Indera.